Wisconsin Rental Agreement

 Common Residential Rental Agreements in Wisconsin

-• Wisconsin Realtors Association Residential Lease – this template, is for use only by members of the Wisconsin Realtors Association only.
-It is in common use throughout Wisconsin, and provides an extensive list of rules and procedures.
-This includes provisions relating to guests, domestic abuse, and electronic forms of notice and communication.
+• Wisconsin REALTORS® Association Residential Lease – This template is for members of the Wisconsin REALTORS® Association.
+It is in common use throughout Wisconsin.
+The lease includes provisions relating to guests, domestic abuse, and electronic forms of notice and communication.

 Wisconsin Required Residential Lease Disclosures